How to visit Bagamoyo

 - Explore the Coral reef

-- Visit Slave prison
+- Visit the slave prison

-- Visit Art market
+- Visit the Art market

 - Experience Swahili traditional weddings